 - Programs must be advertised and open to all graduate and professional students.

-- Funding is only available for programming expenses.
+- Funding is only available for programming and publicity expenses.

 - Types of programming considered include, but are not limited to: performances, lectures, seminars, workshops, information services, or service projects.
 Service projects must primarily benefit graduate and professional students.

 - Funding will not be given unless the group gives a detailed description of how the award will be spent.

 - All accepted requests must be presented to the General Assembly for consideration prior to the event being held.